dennis-tra/nebula/README.md

 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg)](https://github.com/RichardLitt/standard-readme)

 A libp2p DHT crawler that gathers information about running nodes in the network.
-Starting with a set of bootstrap nodes it recursively asks all peers for their DHT neighbors and follows them until all peers were dialed.

-You can find the current dashboard here: [nebula.dtrautwein.eu](https://nebula.dtrautwein.eu/dashboard/snapshot/a6Iq775l67c3BC4TQtyzCpfHAOzFszvl?orgId=1&kiosk)
+The crawler runs every 30 minutes by connecting to the standard DHT bootstrap nodes and then recursively following all entries in the k-buckets until all peers have been visited.

 <details><summary>Screenshot</summary>
 <img src="./docs/grafana-screenshot.png" alt="Screenshot from a Grafana dashboard">